Program Overview

 Kellogg is a general management program.
 People incorrectly peg it as a marketing program.
 While it has a stellar marketing curriculum, it is a very well-rounded program with fantastic resources in all major (and minor) business subjects.
 The overall goal of the program is to provide you with the tools to become an effective manager and business leader.

 Key to Kellogg is its culture.
-Team-oriented, collaborative, student involvement…these are all ways to accurately describe the very unique culture that is cultivated at Kellogg.
-While the class is comprised of driven, high achievers and the environment can be very intense, it is not cut throat – competitive.
-Kellogg’s unique culture is partially a result of its policy of interviewing all applicants – thus emphasizing the personal aspect of the application, more than almost any other school.
-This also makes it a very popular choice with recruiters.
-The placement office is regularly ranked at the top, compared to other schools.
-Top companies, such as McKinsey and Boston Consulting Group, in particular, love Kellogg.
+Team-oriented, collaborative, and student involvement… are all ways to accurately describe the very unique culture that is cultivated at Kellogg.
+While the class is comprised of driven, high-achieving students, and the environment can be very intense, it is not cutthroat or competitive.
+Kellogg’s unique culture is partially a result of its policy of interviewing all applicants, thus emphasizing the personal aspect of the application more than almost any other school.

 We asked the former Kellogg admissions officers on the Stacy Blackman Consulting team to profile what Kellogg seeks.
 Their consensus is: